 Prope rty.
 If time permits, notify the Principal/ School Incident Commander/ School Resource Officer (SRO) and follow their instruction.
+Do not approach an armed individual.
+Call 911 and report the situation to the office.
 If staff member approaches unknown person/intruder, ask another staff person to accompany and assist.
 Politely greet person/intruder and identify yourself.
 Ask person/intruder the purpose of his/her visit.
 Inform person /intruder that all visitors must register at the main office; direct and accompany him/her to the office.
 If person/intruder's purpose is not legitimate, ask him/her to leave.
-Accompany intruder to exit. lf unk nown person/intruder refuses to leave: Do not antagonize the person/intruder and explain consequences of staying on school
+Accompany intruder to exit.
+If unk nown person/intruder refuses to leave: Do not antagonize the person/intruder and explain consequences of staying on school property.
+Walk away from person/intruder if he/she indicates a potential for violence.
+Be aware or intruder's actions at this time (where he/she is located in school, whether he/she is carrying a weapon or package).
+Maintain visual contact with intruder from a safe distance